stevula/hacker-news-scraper/README.md

 ###Release 0: Objectifying a static Hacker News page

 #### Save a HTML Page
+We have to be polite, though: if we're too aggressive we'll get the DBC network banned.

 First, we're going to save a specific post as a plain HTML file for us to practice on.
 As we're developing a scraper we'll be tempted to hammer the HN servers, which will almost certainly get everyone temporarily banned.
 We'll use the local HTML file to get the scraper working before we create a "live" version.